-Design a 3D staircase using abstract shapes.
+Design a 3D staircase using abstract shapes and foam board.

 Structure, shape, negative space, pattern.